What Happens When You Confront a Narcissist

 The conversation ends, but the consequences continue.

-If you maintained your boundary despite their tactics, expect punishment through withdrawal, passive aggression, or a campaign to turn others against you.
+If you maintained your boundary despite their tactics, expect punishment through withdrawal, passive hostile behavior, or a campaign to turn others against you.

-They may bring up the confrontation repeatedly, each time recasting themselves as the victim of your unreasonable behavior.
+They may bring up the confrontation repeatedly, each time recasting themselves as the sufferer of your unreasonable behavior.

 If you backed down or accepted their version of events, they’ve learned your breaking point.
 Future confrontations will follow the same script because it worked.